Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 If you delete the config file `DeepSpaceSlots.ini` from `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon`, the mod will recreate it with default values.

-# Uninstall #

-To remove the mod, rename or delete `MH_DeepSpaceSlots.dll` from the game's `Mods` folder.

-If you are not using other mods, you may also remove the mod loader.
-Please refer to the mod loader's instructions.

-The mod does not modify game files, so there is no need to Verify Files.

 # License #